 Busy week?
 Still need something satisfying, tasty and soul-fulfilling?
-Try this easy jambalaya.
+Try this easy jambalaya recipe.
 It is a perfect one-pot meal that is ready in about 40 minutes and leaves you the time to be doing other things while it cooks.

 I used shrimp and chicken andouille sausage, but you can use any type of protein you want, or none at all and make it a vegetarian dish.
 Poached or shredded chicken breast or even rotisserie chicken is a great add-in.

-You can also use white rice if you prefer the texture or taste, but make sure it is a “minute” version.
+You can also use long grain white rice if you prefer the texture or taste, but make sure it is a “minute” version.
 This will help you to save that all-important thing, time.

 What is the difference between jambalaya and gumbo?

 Well, first off, they are both staples from the great state of Louisiana.
 Jambalaya is influenced by the West African, French and Spanish people who settled there.
 It is almost like a casserole or a distant relation to paella, the rice-based dish from Spain.

 Jambalaya is made up of a mixture of meats, vegetables mixed with rice and stock.
 Everything in jambalaya is cooked in the same pot.
 Hence my one-pot meal comment.

 Meats that are sometimes included are chicken, ham, crawfish, shrimp and smoked sausage like andouille.